DSL-Lab/DSL-Lab.github.io/_posts/2025-08-18-diff-distill.md

 ---
 layout: distill
 title: A Unified Framework for Diffusion Distillation
-description: In this blog post, we introduce a set of notations that can be well adapted to recent works on one-step or few-step diffusion models.
+description: The explosive growth in one-step and few-step diffusion models has taken the field deep into the weeds of complex notations.
+In this blog, we cut through the confusion by proposing a coherent set of notations that reveal the connections among these methods.
 tags: generative-models diffusion flows
 giscus_comments: true
 date: 2025-08-21